 Conditions of the splint bone are very common, with smaller splints considered perfectly acceptable in the older performance horse.
-But what exactly are splints and when are they a problem?
+But what exactly are splints in horses and when are they a problem?
 To answer this we need to understand how the horse’s leg evolved.

-Originally the horse’s ancestor had 5 toes, but during evolution the horse became weight bearing on just the middle digit of each limb (the cannon bone).
+Originally the horse’s ancestor had five toes, but during evolution the horse became weight bearing on just the middle digit of each limb (the cannon bone).
 Digits 1 and 5 disappeared, with 2 and 4 reducing in size to form the functionally redundant medial and lateral splint bones.

 The upper 2/3rds of each splint bone is attached to the cannon bone by dense fibrous tissue called the interosseous ligament.
 The lower section flares away from the cannon bone slightly and is connected to the surrounding structures by soft tissue.
 The lower end of the splint bone has a small pea-like “button” which can be felt through the horse’s skin.